sheldonbrown.com sheldonbrown.net sheldonbrown.org WWW

 "Phillips-type" brakes

-hillips-type" brakes use a conventional cable anchor bolt and a regular single-ended cable.
-Unlike the "Raleigh-type" calipers, the center bolt is adjustable.
-Much like Shimano side-pulls, turning the center bolt (with a screwdriver) adjusts the free play of the caliper arms.
-Unlike Shimano side-pulls, there is no separate locknut, so the same nut that holds the caliper to the bike acts as a locknut.
+oldeng24hillips-type" brakes use a conventional cable anchor bolt and a regular single-ended cable.
+Unlike with the "Raleigh-type" calipers, the center bolt is adjustable.
+Much as with Shimano sidepulls, turning the center bolt (with a screwdriver) adjusts the free play of the caliper arms.
+Unlike with Shimano sidepulls, there is no separate locknut, so the same nut that holds the caliper to the bike acts as a locknut.

 Both "Raleigh-type" and "Phillips-type" brakes usually have a fiber washer between the two caliper arms on the center bolt.
 This should get a drop of oil from time to time.